angular/angular/adev/src/content/guide/components/anatomy-of-components.md

 export class ProfilePhoto { }
 </docs-code>

-For full details on writing Angular templates, see the [Templates guide](guide/templates).
+For full details on writing Angular templates, including data binding, event handling, and control flow, see the [Templates guide](guide/templates).

 The object passed to the `@Component` decorator is called the component's **metadata**.
 This includes the `selector`, `template`, and other properties described throughout this guide.